APT29

 C0024 SolarWinds Compromise August 2019 [14] January 2021 [19]

-Account Discovery: Domain Account, Account Discovery, Account Manipulation: Additional Email Delegate Permissions, Account Manipulation: Additional Cloud Roles, Account Manipulation: Device Registration, Account Manipulation: Additional Cloud Credentials, Acquire Infrastructure: Domains, Application Layer Protocol: Web Protocols, Archive Collected Data: Archive via Utility, Command and Scripting Interpreter: Visual Basic, Command and Scripting Interpreter: PowerShell, Command and Scripting Interpreter: Windows Command Shell, Compromise Infrastructure: Domains, Credentials from Password Stores: Credentials from Web Browsers, Credentials from Password Stores, Data from Information Repositories, Data from Information Repositories: Code Repositories, Data from Local System, Data Staged: Remote Data Staging, Deobfuscate/Decode Files or Information, Develop Capabilities: Malware, Domain Policy Modification: Domain Trust Modification, Domain Trust Discovery, Dynamic Resolution, Email Collection: Remote Email Collection, Event Triggered Execution: Windows Management Instrumentation Event Subscription, Exfiltration Over Alternative Protocol: Exfiltration Over Asymmetric Encrypted Non-C2 Protocol, Exploit Public-Facing Application, External Remote Services, File and Directory Discovery, Forge Web Credentials: SAML Tokens, Forge Web Credentials: Web Cookies, Gather Victim Identity Information: Credentials, Impair Defenses: Disable or Modify Tools, Impair Defenses: Disable Windows Event Logging, Impair Defenses: Disable or Modify System Firewall, Indicator Removal: File Deletion, Indicator Removal: Timestomp, Indicator Removal, Indicator Removal: Clear Mailbox Data, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Masquerading: Masquerade Task or Service, Masquerading, OS Credential Dumping: DCSync, Permission Groups Discovery: Domain Groups, Permission Groups Discovery, Process Discovery, Proxy: Internal Proxy, Remote Services: Remote Desktop Protocol, Remote Services: SMB/Windows Admin Shares, Remote Services: Windows Remote Management, Remote System Discovery, Scheduled Task/Job: Scheduled Task, Steal or Forge Kerberos Tickets: Kerberoasting, Steal Web Session Cookie, Subvert Trust Controls: Code Signing, Supply Chain Compromise: Compromise Software Supply Chain, System Binary Proxy Execution: Rundll32, System Information Discovery, System Network Configuration Discovery: Internet Connection Discovery, Trusted Relationship, Unsecured Credentials: Private Keys, Use Alternate Authentication Material, Use Alternate Authentication Material: Application Access Token, Use Alternate Authentication Material: Web Session Cookie, Valid Accounts: Cloud Accounts, Valid Accounts: Domain Accounts, Valid Accounts: Local Accounts, Valid Accounts, Windows Management Instrumentation
+Account Discovery: Domain Account, Account Discovery, Account Manipulation: Additional Email Delegate Permissions, Account Manipulation: Additional Cloud Roles, Account Manipulation: Device Registration, Account Manipulation: Additional Cloud Credentials, Acquire Infrastructure: Domains, Application Layer Protocol: Web Protocols, Archive Collected Data: Archive via Utility, Command and Scripting Interpreter: Visual Basic, Command and Scripting Interpreter: PowerShell, Command and Scripting Interpreter: Windows Command Shell, Compromise Infrastructure: Domains, Credentials from Password Stores: Credentials from Web Browsers, Credentials from Password Stores, Data from Information Repositories, Data from Information Repositories: Code Repositories, Data from Local System, Data Staged: Remote Data Staging, Deobfuscate/Decode Files or Information, Develop Capabilities: Malware, Domain or Tenant Policy Modification: Trust Modification, Domain Trust Discovery, Dynamic Resolution, Email Collection: Remote Email Collection, Event Triggered Execution: Windows Management Instrumentation Event Subscription, Exfiltration Over Alternative Protocol: Exfiltration Over Asymmetric Encrypted Non-C2 Protocol, Exploit Public-Facing Application, External Remote Services, File and Directory Discovery, Forge Web Credentials: SAML Tokens, Forge Web Credentials: Web Cookies, Gather Victim Identity Information: Credentials, Hide Infrastructure, Impair Defenses: Disable or Modify Tools, Impair Defenses: Disable Windows Event Logging, Impair Defenses: Disable or Modify System Firewall, Indicator Removal: File Deletion, Indicator Removal: Timestomp, Indicator Removal, Indicator Removal: Clear Mailbox Data, Ingress Tool Transfer, Masquerading: Match Legitimate Name or Location, Masquerading: Masquerade Task or Service, OS Credential Dumping: DCSync, Permission Groups Discovery: Domain Groups, Permission Groups Discovery, Process Discovery, Proxy: Internal Proxy, Remote Services: Remote Desktop Protocol, Remote Services: SMB/Windows Admin Shares, Remote Services: Windows Remote Management, Remote System Discovery, Scheduled Task/Job: Scheduled Task, Steal or Forge Kerberos Tickets: Kerberoasting, Steal Web Session Cookie, Subvert Trust Controls: Code Signing, Supply Chain Compromise: Compromise Software Supply Chain, System Binary Proxy Execution: Rundll32, System Information Discovery, System Network Configuration Discovery: Internet Connection Discovery, Trusted Relationship, Unsecured Credentials: Private Keys, Use Alternate Authentication Material, Use Alternate Authentication Material: Application Access Token, Use Alternate Authentication Material: Web Session Cookie, Valid Accounts: Cloud Accounts, Valid Accounts: Domain Accounts, Valid Accounts: Local Accounts, Valid Accounts, Windows Management Instrumentation

 Techniques Used